Correctly storing your automated external defibrillators (AEDs) is very important.

 For areas with extreme temperatures, weather-resistant cabinets can be equipped with built-in heating or cooling systems.

-These options maintain a stable temperature inside the cabinet, preventing damage to the AED, its battery, or the AED paddles.
+These options maintain a stable temperature inside the cabinet, preventing damage to the AED, its battery, or the electrode pads.
+This is especially important across Canada, where winter temperatures can drop well below freezing in many provinces.

 Robust Security Measures